Teresa Graves: Personal life and death

-For the rest of her life, Graves resided at 3437 West 78th Place in the Hyde Park neighborhood in Los Angeles, California where she cared for her mother.
-On October 10, 2002, Graves' home caught fire due to a space heater.
+Due to moral conflicts with scripts and other aspects in the entertainment industry, Graves chose to retire from acting and performing in 1984.
+She then devoted all of her time to Jehovah's Witnesses activities.
+She resided at 3437 West 78th Place in the Hyde Park neighborhood in Los Angeles, California, where she cared for her mother.
+On October 10, 2002, Graves' home caught fire due to a faulty space heater.
 Graves was found unconscious in a bedroom before being rushed to the hospital where she later died.
 She was 54 years old.